 Participants modify the 36-lesson plan project, incorporate additional "hands-on" activities, examine teaching strategies, and design activities for community involvement utilizing an advisory committee.

-Computer Applications in Career and Technical Education, 3 hrs.
+547 Computer Applications in Career and Technical Education.
+3 hrs.

 Designed to introduce modern instructional technology in today's classrooms and labs.
 Introduction to disk operating systems; application software for instruction and instructional management; student evaluation; record keeping, and work processing.

-Applications of Basic Skills in Career and Technical Education.
+548 Applications of Basic Skills in Career and Technical Education.
 3 hrs.
+Methods techniques and strategies for incorporating basic skills in ca

 Methods, techniques, and strategies for incorporating basic skills in career and technical instruction; emphasis on reading, writing, math, oral communication, and critical thinking skills; job-seeking and job-keeping skills.

 Occupational Analysis and Instructional Design.
 3 hrs.

-Analyzing an occupation to identify knowledge and skills; use of the analysis to develop problem solving objectives and instructional plans;
+Analyzing an occupation to identify knowledge and skills; use of the analysis to develop problem solving objectives and instructional plans; emphasis on approach to facilitate student achievement of objectives.

-emphasis on approach to facilitate student achievement of objectives.
-Interpersonal Skills in the Workplace.
+550 Interpersonal Skills in the Workplace.
 3 hrs.

-550 Course is designed to provide opportunities to learn in preparation for career success with supervisors, co-workers, clients, and customers.
+Course is designed to provide opportunities to learn in preparation for career success with supervisors, co-workers, clients, and customers.
 Human relations skills are examined and related to business success.

 History and Philosophy of Career and Technical Education.
 3 hrs.